 Hore played 71 games for Otago at first-class/List-A level, scoring 3 centuries, and continues to play senior cricket in Dunedin.
 The aggressive left-handed opener hit 92 in a warm-up game before the 2020 World Cup, then 17 in each of the 2 games NZ played before the tournament was cut short.
 He also had 2 successful IPTs and sits 7th on the list of domestic run-scorers at O50s level, with 511 at 42.58.

 58 runs at 29.00; 1 catch

 A technically sound top-order batsman, Garry scored 34 and 24 in two low-scoring matches at the 2020 WC.
 He showed sound defence and an ability to improvise when needed.
 Garry never quite played first-class cricket, but has been a heavy scorer at club level throughout his life.
-This continued in the 2019/20 season, when he scored 3 centuries, including one in a warm-up game for New Zealand.
+He has scored 3 centuries at over-50s level, including one in a warm-up game for New Zealand.